chri3i/Ruvaak-Readme/README.md

 Most of the important MCM options are automatically configured for you already.
 Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new safe.** You can tweak the following MCMs to your liking:

+- Bow Charge Plus (activate it if you like it)
+- CGO (Leaning and Camera noise can be adjusted.
+I set them to 0.25)
+- Breakable Equipment (Mod needs to be activated.
+Feel free to do so but only if you like the idea of it)
+- CGO (Leaning and Camera noise can be adjusted.
+I set them to 0.25)
+- Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
+- Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
+- Legacy (Race mod which lets you choose which racial power you want to use)
 - Lucien (If you set a supported nickname, he will call you by that)
+- NASC (Normal Attacks Stamina Consumtion, pretty straight forward.
+Adjust how much stamina your weapons should use)
 - SkyUI
+- Smart Harvest (choose whatever you want there or pause it by pressing 'G' outside of menus)
 - The Ultimate Dodge Mod (there is a profile loaded for gamepad users as I play with a gamepad myself)
-- Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
+- XPMSE (Adjust the equip styles for your character)

 ### Creating your Character